uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_workstreams.rst

 The :class:`vpl::VplParams` defines the workstream settings for the device.
 User program can use its access functions to read and set the parameters for the workstream.
-After modifying configuration settings, a user program needs to call :cpp:func:`vpl::Workstream::UpdateDeviceConfig` function to propapge the setting to the device context.
+After modifying configuration settings, a user program needs to call :cpp:func:`vpl::Workstream::UpdateDeviceConfig` function to propagate the setting to the device context.
 Configuration setting change takes effect in the next processing operation.
 The following example changes the output resolution in the middle of a decoding sequence.